 Please ensure you give our receptionist your correct address and contact phone number.
 This is particularly important if you are staying with relatives

-We offer telephone consultations daily with both our Doctors and Practice Nurses - please speak to our Medical Receptionist for more information on booking a telephone consultation.
+We offer telephone consultations daily with our Doctors and Practice Nurses - please speak to our Medical Receptionist for more information on booking a telephone consultation.